Thinkful-Ed/project-decoder-ring/readme.md

 ![Home view of Decoder Ring](./docs/home.png)

 This project is designed to test your ability to build tricky algorithms as well as write unit tests with Mocha & Chai.
-Before taking on this module, you should be comfortable with the following:
+Before taking on this module, you should be comfortable with the learning objectives listed below.

-- Installing packages via NPM.
-- Modifying the `package.json` file with new scripts.
-- Running tests from the command line.
-- Writing JavaScript functions.
-- Writing tests for specific functions.
-- Iterating through strings, objects, and arrays.
-- Debugging through reading errors and using the VSCode debugger.

 You will not need to make any edits to HTML or CSS for this project.

+## Learning Objectives

+This project will assess the following learning objectives, in addition to many others:

+- Use the Test Driven Development philosophy to determine good tests for a program before you write code.
+- Write a series of unit tests using Mocha & Chai.
+- Use different `expect()` methods to test your code.

 ## Project setup